eugeneai/aquarium/collection/LIBS.md

 semantic content, with an inline editing mode for editing RDF content, similar to WYSIWIG for text documents.
 Now it is on [Github](https://github.com/AKSW/OntoWiki/).

+An ontology set review http://syntheticbiology.org/Semantic_web_ontology/Examples.html Here we can find most commonly used ontologies, such as Dublin Core.

 On-line HTML editors
 --------------------